 However in the last few days, it has stopped working, and I wasn’t entirely sure why.
 I checked my IFTTT applet process and saw this.

 I recall getting an e-mail from IFTTT, which now I can’t find, but I didn’t think applied to the applet I was using.
 Well it still may not apply, but I did the following and this appears to have fixed the problem.

 What I did was re-authorise IFTTT to access my Instagram account.

 Go to this page (ensure you are logged into IFTTT).

 With the ongoing threat of the coronavirus and many organisations looking to allow workers to work from home to reduce the threat of infection and transmission of the virus.

-I do a fair amount of remote working and location-independent working and am quite happy about doing this, I have working from home on a regular basis for about the last twenty years.
+I do a fair amount of remote working and location-independent working and am quite happy about doing this, I have been working from home on a regular basis for about the last twenty years.
 Even so with the possibilities of forced home working to reduce the risk of transmission, this is going to be a different experience to what I am use to.
 For those who don’t do this oftenor rarely, they may find it challenging.